 Later, when the upsetting events are recalled, they carry with them a (sometimes) surprising sense of heightened distress.
 These upsetting events can be powerful enough to negatively influence the way you interpret the world and relate to others.

 EMDR helps to resolve those “fragments” — store them away in an orderly, healthy fashion.
-You won’t forget the past with EMDR, but EMDR helps you develop a perspective where past events stop haunting the present.
+You won’t forget the past, but you will develop a perspective where past events stop haunting the present.
 Self-esteem is enhanced, relationships improve, emotions stabilize.

 A few of my clients have given me permission to write about their experience when I used EMDR with them as part of their treatment: